codeIntrovert/90daysOfDSA/CONTRIBUTING.md

 ## Thank You! 🙌

 Your contributions are invaluable to the success of this project.
-We appreciate your time and effort in making our Python Flask project even better! 🚀
+We appreciate your time and effort in making our JAVA project even better! 🚀